Benjamin Mudrak

 I am currently a Mathematics Ph.D.
 Candidate at Purdue University.
 My advisor is Professor Bernd Ulrich.

-My main research interest is commutative algebra.
-Specifically, I am interested in Liaison and Gorenstein-Liaison theory, as well as combinatorial commutative algebra and related topics.
+My main research interest is in commutative algebra and algebraic geometry.
+Specifically, I enjoy studying linkage and G-linkage, combinatorial commutative algebra, and related topics.
 When not doing math, I spend most of my time developing (and implementing) new and exciting ways to annoy my cat, Calliope.

 During Spring 2026, I will be teaching Quantitative Reasoning (MA 15555).
 If you are a student in this class, all relevant information and important course-communications may be found on the course’s Brightspace page.

-If you are a new/potential math grad student at Purdue and have any questions about the department (or are interested in talking math) feel free to reach out!
+If you are interested in talking math, feel free to reach out!
 My contact information can be found on this page.